Embedding spaces of split links: Introduction

 \section{Introduction}

-In this paper we study the homotopy type of the unparametrised embedding space of a link~$L$ in~$\R^3$.
-We say~$L$ is \emph{split} if it can be written as a disjoint union~$L=L_1\sqcup\cdots\sqcup L_n$, where the~$L_i$ can be contained in disjoint balls.
-We call each sublink~$L_i$ a \emph{piece} of~$L$, and denote by~$|L|=n$ the number of pieces.
+Let $L\subset \R^3$ be a one-dimensional submanifold, \emph{i.e.} a link.
+In this paper we study the homotopy type of the configuration space of all links isotopic to $L$.
+We say~$L$ is \emph{split} if it can be written as a disjoint union~$L=L_1\sqcup\cdots\sqcup L_n$, where the~$L_i\neq\emptyset$ can be contained in disjoint balls.
+We assume each of the $L_i$ are not themselves split, and call each sublink~$L_i$ a \emph{piece} of~$L$, so that $n$ is the number of pieces.
 If the total number of circle components of~$L$ is~$m$, let~$\link(L)$ denote the connected component of

 containing the link~$L$.
-We quotient by~$\Diff(\sqcup_m S^1)$ in order to consider unparametrised smooth embeddings.
+We quotient by the free action of~$\Diff(\sqcup_m S^1)$ in order to consider unparametrised smooth embeddings, hence `$\uemb$' stands for `submanifold'.

-Our main goal is to relate the homotopy groups of~$\link(L)$ to those of the embedding spaces of individual pieces~$\link(L_i)$.
-The main tool we develop is a semi-simplicial space of \emph{separating systems} for~$\link(L)$, which parametrises all of the ways of splitting a given link in~$\link(L)$ into pieces.
-This reduces the codimension two problem of studying the homotopy groups of~$\link(L)$ into \begin{enumerate}[(i)] \item a codimension one problem - studying the space of separating $2$-spheres; \item an easier codimension two problem - studying homotopy groups of~$\link(L_i)$ for the pieces~$L_i$. \end{enumerate}

-We apply our method to express~$\pi_1(\link(L))$ in terms of~$\pi_1(\link(L_i))$ and~$\pi_1(\R^3\setminus L_i)$ for each piece~$L_i$.
-In fact, our results give a framework to further study the homotopy groups of~$\link(L)$ -- for each homotopy class we are able to exhibit a representative with certain extra structure.
+We are therefore interested in the homotopy type of the space $\link(L)$, and our main result is a general description of~$\pi_1(\link(L))$ for any split link~$L$.
+We call this group the \emph{motion group of $L$}, and exhibit it in terms of~$\pi_1(\link(L_i))$ and~$\pi_1(\R^3\setminus L_i)$ for each piece~$L_i$.
+We will discuss this result first, before introducing the more general theory we built to study the homotopy groups of~$\link(L)$.